Central Bank of Malaysia: Headquarters and branches

 Landmarks located near the Central Bank building include Dataran Merdeka, St Mary's Cathedral, Kuala Lumpur City Hall building, Lake Gardens, Kuala Lumpur and the Tugu Negara.

 The Central Bank had previously maintained branches in each of the state capitals.
 Most of them were closed in the 1990s when retail banks began taking over most of the counter services.
 There are still branches maintained in Penang, Johor Bahru, Kota Kinabalu, Kuching, Kuala Terengganu and Shah Alam.
 Some branches were converted into currency distribution and processing centres.

 The Central Bank also retains representative offices in London, New York City, and Beijing.

 A new building for the Financial Services and Resources Center (FSRC) was constructed in 2004 to house the FSRC, SEACEN, IFSB and the FMAG (the museum arm of BNM).
-Located along Jalan Dato Onn, in front of the Tun Hussein Onn Memorial, the building was designed by renowned Malaysian architect firm, Hijjas Kasturi Associates.
+Located along Jalan Dato Onn, the building was designed by renowned Malaysian architect firm, Hijjas Kasturi Associates.
 Officially declared opened in August 2011, the building is now known as Sasana Kijang.